 Similar to the coral and mangrove RAPs, this RAP is a regional commitment to address the threat of marine litter in the PERSGA region.
 In collaboration with member countries, this RAP will be coordinated at a regional level by PERSGA.
-Although the RAP will be coordinated at a regional level, implementation of many of the actions recommended in the RAP must be done at the national level through National Action Plans (NAP).
+Although the RAP will be coordinated at a regional level, implementation of many of the actions recommended in the RAP must be done at the national level through National Action Plans (NAP) for the sustainable management of marine litter.
 This is because: